MatFied/Ridavei.Settings/README.md

 Ridavei.Settings is a cross-platform library created to ease getting and setting values in settings manager.\
 For caching it uses [MemoryCache](https://learn.microsoft.com/pl-pl/dotnet/api/system.runtime.caching.memorycache).\
-Classes implement the [IDisposable](https://learn.microsoft.com/pl-pl/dotnet/api/system.idisposable) interface to dispose objects that are created by the extensions.
+The settings class implement the [IDisposable](https://learn.microsoft.com/pl-pl/dotnet/api/system.idisposable) interface to dispose objects that are created by the extensions.

 ## Examples in using Settings

-### Get settings and change and retrieve its values.
+### Get settings and then change and retrieve its values.
 ```csharp
 using Ridavei.Settings;
 using Ridavei.Settings.Interface;